Final report for FNC19-1188

 - Performance of fruit grown under netting structure vs. open field.
 Day neutral strawberries grown under the netting structure performed incredibly well compared to the open field control.
 Please refer to these figures: https://imgur.com/a/YEYwuNY I learned that total yields and ratio of grade A : grade B fruit were considerably higher under the net treatment, both cumulatively and in every individual week of comparison, totaling 2 months.
 After week 8, harvest no longer occurred in the open field due to pest and disease pressures, but continued within the net for several more weeks.
 I estimate that the increase in yields under the netting system over the open field will be enough to pay for the cost of the netting within two years.
 There were also zero spray events within the net, opposed to weekly and sometimes twice-a-week sprays in the open field treatment, totaling a 15 to 0 comparison of spray events in the open field and net plots, respectively.
 Due to these observations, I learned that day-neutral strawberry production within a net environment appears to be beneficial for both economic and environmental aspects of sustainability.

 The netting system has, so far, been an incredibly useful tool for increasing harvest season, total yields and % marketable yields for day-neutral strawberries at a relatively low cost compared to other protected culture systems, like high tunnels.
 However, while almost completely eliminating pest pressures, the nets do relatively little to fend off the considerable disease pressures that are mounting in the face of increasingly rainy field seasons.
-A modified system that excludes both pest and disease pressures would help increase yields/economic viability of small fruit operations in our region without relying chemical sprays.
+A modified system that excludes both pest and disease pressures would help increase yields/economic viability of small fruit operations in our region without relying on chemical sprays.
 A simple structure with a poly top and netted sides would likely do the trick.
 Indeed, in 2021 I will be testing this system out against the traditional netting enclosures through a grant secured from the Minnesota Department of Agriculture.